Mtk112/CORE-KIT/README.md

 Step 3.

-In R write "library(opencpu)" in the console.
+In RStudio write "library(opencpu)" in the console.
 Then write "ocpu_start_server()".
 In VSC open /CORE-KIT/inst/www folder from the downloaded project.